h2non/ng-exam/README.md

 ### Duration

-As recommendation, dependening of your desired develoeprs filter level skillset, the exam could be done from **2 hours** for experienced developers until to **24 hours** (that mean discarding the time taken installing and setting up the environment)
+As recommendation, dependening of your desired developers filter level skillset, the exam could be done from **2 hours** for experienced developers until to **24 hours** (that mean discarding the time taken installing and setting up the environment)